-When you mention events in Nigeria one thing that we’ve noticed that is somewhat common is that many people immediately start thinking weddings, anniversaries, funerals, etc.
+When you mention events in Nigeria, one thing we’ve noticed that is somewhat common is that many people immediately start thinking of weddings, anniversaries, funerals, etc.

-Our concept of events is limiting.
+Our concept of events needs to be revised.
 In reality, events have a broader scope.
 So what is an event?

-For us here at Fontt Enterprises we see an event as anything that involves a group of people gathered together for a common purpose.
+We here at Fontt Enterprises see an event as anything involving a group of people gathered together for a common purpose.

-So once people are gathered together around a shared experience that creates a powerful sense of community, you have an event.
-It can be a birthday celebration, wedding, anniversaries, funerals, etc.
+So once people gather around a shared experience that creates a powerful sense of community, you have an event.
+It can be a birthday celebration, wedding, anniversary, funeral, etc.

-This year on the Fontt Blog we want to strive to see the bigger picture when it comes to events.
-But we will lay particular emphasis on events that by – our definition – can be termed as wholesome and family oriented.
+This year on the Fontt Blog, we want to see the bigger picture regarding events.
+But we will emphasise events that, by definition, can be termed as wholesome and family oriented.

-If you’ve tried to get sponsors for your event, you’ll know by now that one of the hardest things to do in events is selling sponsorships!
+If you’ve tried to get sponsors for your event, you’ll know by now that one of the hardest things to do is sell sponsorships!

-Finding sponsors to buy into your event especially if you’re starting out and have no track record whatsoever is going to be one of the most significant challenges you face.
+Finding sponsors to buy into your event, especially if you’re starting and have no track record, will be one of the most significant challenges you face.

 Not to worry, we have highlighted five tips to help you out.